wilsonliaows/docs/formulas/date-formulas.md

 | `"2017-01-01".yday` | 1      |
 | `"2017-02-01".yday` | 32     |

 ---

 ## yweek
 Returns the week number of the year

-Returns day of the week (numbering starts with Monday = 1)

 | Example              | Result |
 | -------------------- | ------ |
 | `"2017-01-01".yweek` | 1      |
 | `"2017-02-01".yweek` | 5      |

 ---